SunnySuite/Sunny.jl/GettingStarted.md

 Every window in VSCode represents a standalone process.
 In most cases, you will probably want to do all work entirely in a single VSCode window.
 To develop a package, it is useful to load the directory containing all source files into the VSCode window (e.g., using `File -> Open ...`).
 You can then navigate the files from within VSCode.

 It is frequently useful to launch VSCode from the terminal.
 On Unix systems, run `Shell Command: Install 'code' command in PATH` using the Command Palette.
-(For Windows systems, no action is necessary.)
+On Windows systems, `code` will be available by default.
 As expected, this will create a shell command `code` that can be used to quickly launch VSCode.
 The usage `code <filename>` and `code <directory>` is also supported.

 It is convenient to make VSCode the default editor for Julia.
 On a UNIX system, this is possible by adding the line
 ```bash
 export JULIA_EDITOR=code
 ```
 to the shell startup script (e.g. `.bashrc` or `.bash_profile`).
 On a Windows system, it [seems the best way](https://discourse.julialang.org/t/windows-command-for-vs-code/29902/9) to configure this environment variable is to add the line `ENV["JULIA_EDITOR"]="code.cmd"` to the `.julia/config/startup.jl` file (note the extra `.cmd` suffix).
-The file `startup.jl` will not exist in a fresh Julia install; you will need to create it by hand.
+The file `startup.jl` will not exist in a fresh Julia install; you can create it by hand.

 Once `JULIA_EDITOR` has been configured, the `@edit` macro can be used to load source code.
 For example, running
 ```julia
 julia> @edit sort([3, 2, 1])
 ```
 will open the definition of the `sort` function in the VSCode editor.
-Besides `@edit`, Julia supports several other [interactive utilities](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/).
+The `@edit` macro is defined in the [`InteractiveUtils` module](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/).
+Browse around these docs to see what else is availabe.

 Another highly recommended VSCode extension is [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory).